 (display teacher journal, p.
 3) "Now the next examples come from your daily life.
 What if your alarm doesn't ring or you don't hear it?
-Let's talk about the cause and effect and sentences that use our navigation words."
+Let's talk about the cause and effect and make sentences that use our words so, because, and caused."

 Scaffold students' responses based on the pictures from p.
 3 of the teacher journal.
-Help them form sentences using navigation words.
+Help them form sentences using the navigation words.